Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 therapy section to find out how to use it safely and effectively and the ice wraps section for the best ways to apply ice.

-Most common cause of outer knee pain when running is iliotibial band syndrome - an overuse injury causing inflammation of the ITB.
+The most common cause of outer knee pain when running is iliotibial band syndrome - an overuse injury causing inflammation of the ITB.
 It can usually be self-treated with rest, ice, exercises and wearing a knee strap.

 Inner knee pain when running may be a sign that you are overloading the cartilage on the inner side of the knee which can result in a meniscus injury.
 Altered foot biomechanics, decreased knee stability and poor glutes strength all affect the angle of the knee so more force goes through the inner side of the knee.
 There's generally a sharp pain that comes and goes.

 Another possibility is pes anserine bursitis which causes inner knee pain about 2cm below the knee cap.
+Or if the pain is in the back of the knee it could be from semimembranosus or semitendinosus hamstring tendonitis.

 The most common cause of pain at the front of the knee when running is Runners Knee.
 It develops when there is excess friction on the back of the kneecap, usually due to a problem in how the kneecap moves as you run.

-With Runners Knee there tends to e a general ache at the front of the knee and pain comes and goes, typically worse after prolonged activity or more surprisingly prolonged inactivity e.g. sitting for long periods.
+With Runners Knee there tends to be a general ache at the front of the knee and pain comes and goes, typically worse after prolonged activity or more surprisingly prolonged inactivity e.g. sitting for long periods.

-Chances are you have overdone things.
+If you've just taken up running and your knee is playing up, chances are you have overdone things.
 Suddenly increasing your activity levels places excess stress and strain on the soft tissues resulting in too much force going through the knee.
-A combination of strengthening and stretching exercises, pacing and following a sensible training regime usually sorts it out.

 Knee pain is certainly a common problem for runners, particularly those just starting out or those who have recently upped their training regime.
 It takes time for the body to adapt and develop the strength and endurance needed to cope with running.

-It's the knees that take the brunt of the force when jogging so it's no surprise that knee pain is a common problem.
+It's the knees that take the brunt of the force when jogging so it's no surprise that knee pain running is a common problem.
 If the pain persists, gets worse as you run or doesn't settle when you rest, then you need to get it checked out as you may have an underlying knee injury.

 When done sensibly, running is a good, healthy thing to do.
 But don't jump straight in head first.
-It's about getting the right combination of pacing (remember that 10% rule), good footwear, general body conditions (strengthening and stretching exercises), having a good regime (warm up and cool down), thinking about your running surface and listening to your body.
+It's about getting the right combination of

 If you have pain in your knee when you run, see a medical professional - if they recommend a knee brace, then wear one.
 If they don't, then you probably don't need one.
 Knee braces typically help following an overuse injury such as Patellar Tendonitis, with arthritis or after surgery.

-If you are getting knee pain when running, it's usually your bodies way of saying you are doing too much.
 It might be a simple case of changing your shoes, easing up on your training regime, or switching to off-road.

-section for help working out what is causing your pain.
-If your pain started as the result of an
+If none of these are sounding like your problem, visit the diagnosis section for help working out what is causing your knee pain from running.
+If your pain started as the result of an injury, visit the common knee injuries section.

 Remember, if you are suffering from a new incidence of pain, always consult your doctor.

-Page Last Updated: 2020-10-08
+Page Last Updated: 06/07/23

-Next Review Due: 2022-10-08
+Next Review Due: 06/07/25